markbrown/keplersballs/README.md

 ## Kepler

-Johannes Kepler (1571-1630), was a German astronomer and mathematician famous for developing his three laws of planetary motion.
+Johannes Kepler (1571-1630), was a German astronomer and mathematician famous for his three laws of planetary motion.
 These state that:

 1. The orbit of a planet is an ellipse with the Sun at one of the two foci.
 2. A line segment joining a planet and the Sun sweeps out equal areas during